bernardrealino/Python-Image-Compress/README.md

 # Python-Image-Compress

-##
-I'm a photographer that takes a lot of photos and taking so much space in our storage, sometimes we don't want to delete the photos we've taken.
+I'm a photographer that takes a lot of photos and taking so much space in my storage, sometimes we don't want to delete the photos we've taken.
 So I create this program that compress photos from selected folder.

-This application is pretty simple by selecting folder that contain photos, select the quality.
+This application is pretty simple by selecting folder that contain photos, select the quality, and the program will do the rest

 ## Description

 This program compress images from a selected folder.
-Suitable for photographer who don't want to delete their photo albums.
+Suitable for photographer who don't want to delete their photo albums, but also want to save storage spaces.

 ## Screenshots